nv-legate/legate/BUILD.md

 #### OpenBLAS

-Used by cuNumeric for implementing linear algebra routines on CPUs.
+Used by cuPyNumeric for implementing linear algebra routines on CPUs.

 This library is automatically pulled from conda.
-If you wish to provide an alternative installation, then you can manually remove `openblas` from the generated environment file and pass `--with-openblas` to cuNumeric's `install.py`.
+If you wish to provide an alternative installation, then you can manually remove `openblas` from the generated environment file and pass `--with-openblas` to cuPyNumeric's `install.py`.

 Note that if you want to build OpenBLAS from source you will need to get a